Understanding the Coffee Ratio

 Understanding the Coffee-to-Water Ratio

-The coffee-to-water ratio refers to the amount of coffee you use about the amount of water.
+The coffee-to-water ratio refers to the amount of coffee you use in relation to the amount of water.
 It's often expressed in grams, but don't worry if you don't have a kitchen scale.
 You can also use tablespoons for coffee and cups for water.
-For instance, the recommended Chemex coffee ratio is 1:15 - one part coffee to fifteen parts water.
+For instance, the chemex coffee ratio often recommended is 1:15 - that's one part coffee to fifteen parts water.

 Why is this ratio so important?
 Well, it determines the strength and flavor of your brew.
-Too much coffee can result in an overly intense and bitter medicine.
+Too much coffee can result in a brew that's overly strong and bitter.
 Too little, and you'll end up with a weak, watery drink.
 It's all about finding that perfect balance to create an aromatic coffee experience.

 Coffee maker brewing coffee